Don't Need a Gun

-"Don't Need a Gun" is a song by English rock musician Billy Idol, released in 1987 as the second single from his third studio album, Whiplash Smile (1986).
+"Don't Need a Gun" is a song by the English rock singer Billy Idol, released in 1987 as the second single from his third studio album, Whiplash Smile (1986).
 The song, written by Idol and produced by Keith Forsey, combines rock, pop and dance with lyrics on the dangers of firearms.
 The 7-inch single, backed with Whiplash Smile album track "Fatal Charm", is shortened to four minutes and 28 seconds from the six minute and 15 second album version.

 While not as successful as the prior or following singles, "To Be a Lover" and "Sweet Sixteen" respectively, the song reached #37 on the Billboard Hot 100, and #10 on the Mainstream Rock chart.
 A music video, directed by Julien Temple, continued Idol's success on MTV.

 Composition and lyrics

 "Don't Need a Gun" is a rock song, with elements of punk rock, hard rock and "dancefloor-friendly beats."
 According to the sheet music published at Musicnotes.com by BMG Rights Management, the song is written in the key of E major and is set in the time signature of common time with a tempo of 120 beats per minute.
 The verses have an atmospheric, "new wave-ish" sound, making use of synthesizers, giving way to more rock-influenced choruses.

 Written by Billy Idol, the song has lyrics on the dangers of firearms, knives and Russian roulette.
 The chorus of "Don't Need a Gun" references the songs "Tutti Frutti", "Flip, Flop and Fly" and "Lawdy Miss Clawdy".
 The final verse name-checks Elvis Presley, Johnnie Ray and Gene Vincent.